Systolic geometry of translation surfaces: Introduction

 \begin{thm}[Area estimate] Let $S$ be a translation surface in the stratum $\mathcal{H}(K)$, for $K=(k_1 ,\ldots, k_n)$, such that $k_1 \leq k_2 \leq \ldots\leq k_n$.
 Then

 \end{thm} This inequality seems to be useful for large $k_n$.
-In fact in the case of the stratum $\mathcal{H}(2g-2)$ it implies an only slightly weaker inequality than \eqref{eq:sr_H2g-2}.
+In fact in the case of the stratum $\mathcal{H}(2g-2)$ it is close to the optimal inequality obtained from Equation \eqref{eq:sr_H2g-2} which follows from the results of Judge/Parlier (cf. above) and Boissy/Geninska (cf. below).
 Another important type of curves on translation surfaces are the saddle connections.
 A \textit{saddle connection} of a translation surface $S$ is a geodesic arc, whose endpoints are cone points, where we allow the case that both endpoints are the same cone point.
-As there is always a systole that runs through a cone point (see \textbf{Proposition \ref{thm:sys_tr}}) there is always a systole that is a saddle connection.
-Extending the result in \cite{jp} about the stratum $\mathcal{H}(2g-2)$ recently Boissy and Geninska showed in \cite{bg}, \textbf{Theorem 3.3.}: \begin{thm}[Boissy, Geninska] Let $S$ be a translation surface in the stratum $\mathcal{H}(K)$, where $K=(k_1 ,\ldots, k_n)$.
+As there is always a systole that runs through a cone point (see Proposition \ref{thm:sys_tr}), there is always a systole that is a saddle connection in $\mathcal{H}(2g-2)$.
+While results about moderate length saddle connections and simple closed geodesics in any stratum were shown earlier in \cite{vo}, recently Boissy and Geninska showed in \cite{bg}, Theorem 3.3.: \begin{thm}[Boissy, Geninska] Let $S$ be a translation surface in the stratum $\mathcal{H}(K)$, where $K=(k_1 ,\ldots, k_n)$, where $\sum_{i=1}^n k_i = 2g-2$.
 Then the shortest saddle connection $\delta$ in $S$ satisfies

 The equality is obtained if and only if $S$ is built with equilateral triangles with sides saddle connections of length $\ell(\delta)$.
-Such a surface exists in any connected component of any stratum. \end{thm} As there is always a systole that passes through a saddle point this inequality also shows that $\sr(g,tr)$ is at least of order $\frac{1}{g}$.
-The result is, however slightly weaker than \textbf{Corollary \ref{cor:sr_cyclic}}.
-Using similar methods as in the proof of \textbf{Theorem \ref{thm:SR_stratum}} we furthermore show that there always exists a certain number of short saddle connections depending on the degree and number of cone points in the surface.
+Such surface exists in any connected component of any stratum. \end{thm} This result therefore extends the result in \cite{jp} about the stratum $\mathcal{H}(2g-2)$.
+As there is always a systole that passes through a saddle point this inequality also shows that $\sr^{tr}(g)$ is at least of order $\frac{1}{g}$.
+The result is, however slightly weaker than Corollary \ref{cor:sr_cyclic}.
+In terms of inequality \eqref{eq:srh_up} and Corollary \ref{cor:sr_cyclic} the remaining question is if $\sr^{tr}(g)$ and $\sr_h^{tr}(g)$ are of order $\frac{\log(g)^2}{g}$ or of order $\frac{1}{g}$.
+Our intuition is that the moduli space of translation surfaces is 'large' enough to attain the upper bound that is also attained in the general case.
+Therefore we conjecture:

+\begin{con} Let $ \sr^{tr}(g)$ and $\sr_h^{tr}(g)$ be the supremal systolic ratio and homological systolic ratio in genus $g$, respectively.
+Then